-While some people are excited for the invasion, I can assure you that I am not one of those people.
+While some people are excited about the invasion, I can assure you that I am not one of those people.

-I’m not a fan of crunchy bugs falling out of trees on my head or covering the ground in which I walk on.
+I’m not a fan of crunchy bugs falling out of trees on my head or covering the ground on which I walk.